DevilishSpirits/arcollect/README.md

 # Arcollect - Your personal visual artwork library

-If you like visual arts like me, you may want to save some artworks you find on the net.
-Right-click and save picture works but is not very convenient, forget the artwork source and classification is complicated.

-This personal project aim to fulfill my needs of artwork collection management and to ease it's creation, browsing and growth that I do in a one click thanks to the web-extension which put a *Save in Arcollect* button on artwork pages.
-Metadata like the source, account, tags and the rating are also saved.
-I made Arcollect for my needs, but it's something nice to share like artworks you will save.
+If you like visual arts like me, you may want to save artworks you find on the net.
+Enjoy an artwork?
+Just click on *Save in Arcollect*, it is saved along metadatas like the source, artist, tags and the rating.
+No longer right-click and save picture in a complicated folder structure.
+This personal project aim to fulfill my needs of artwork collection management and to ease it’s creation, browsing and growth.
+It's open-source because I think that's a nice piece of software I can give back to the artwork community. **Arcollect is free of tracking, clutter, recommendation and any judgement, it just works and respect your privacy.**

-It's goal is limited to easily browse and save artworks, it won't help you to discover new artworks or make any recommendations.
-No one can judge what's good or not better than you.

-Under the hood, the application is powered with C++20 by the [SDL2](https://www.libsdl.org/), [SQLite3](https://www.sqlite.org/) for metadata storage, [OpenImageIO](https://openimageio.readthedocs.org/) for image loading, [LittleCMS](https://littlecms.com/) for color management, [FreeType2](https://www.freetype.org/) for font rendering, [HarfBuzz](https://harfbuzz.github.io/) for text shaping and many other components listed under `THIRD-PARTY.md`.

-This application respect your privacy and will never judge you.
+Arcollect design is minimalist and completely hides the interface when you stare at an artwork.
+It's up to you to bring life in Arcollect with the artworks you will save.
+On the internet you see well integrated *Save in Arcollect* buttons like if it was a built in feature of the website, a single click and if everything go fine the text turns to *Saved* without more disturbance.

+Arcollect is written in C++20 with effective and pragmatic code that use a restricted set of high-quality libraries.
+Your only performance concern is huge artworks that may take long to show and consume large amount of memory, something Arcollect have to enhance currently.

+Arcollect network interactions are carefully designed.
+Of course, the viewer doesn't access the internet.
+While browsing, there is zero network activity from Arcollect until you click on the *Save in Arcollect* button.
+Then the strict minimum of network activity is performed (not even DNS in most cases) with artworks transfer encrypted using strong TLS 1.2 at least and HTTP caching to don't redownload up-to-date artworks and icons you already have.

 ## Supported platforms
 Currently these platforms are supported :